mdLafrance/tabby.nvim/README.md

 neovim >= 0.8 is required.

 ## Help
-Tabby has a detailed [help doc](./doc/tabby.nvim.txt), access it from within neovim with `:help tabby` for explanations on the plugin, and commands.
+Tabby has a detailed [help doc](./doc/tabby.nvim.txt).
+Access it from within neovim with `:help tabby` for explanations on the plugin, and commands.